monk-io/docs/docs/cli/monkd.md

 : Run in read-only mode

 `-a, --template-autoupdate` _int_ (`30`)
-: The template auto update interval in minutes (set to 0 to disable)
+: The Kit auto update interval in minutes (set to 0 to disable)

 `-v, --version`
 : Print version information and quit